Cuánto Es El 20 De 500

 Understanding Percentages

-Before we tackle the specific calculation, let's solidify our understanding of percentages.
+Before diving into the calculation, let's solidify our understanding of percentages.
 A percentage is a fraction or ratio expressed as a number out of 100.
-The symbol "%" represents "per cent," meaning "out of one hundred."
-Therefore, 20% can be interpreted as 20 out of 100, or 20/100, which simplifies to 1/5.
+For instance, 20% means 20 out of 100, which can be written as the fraction 20/100 or the decimal 0.20.

-This is arguably the most straightforward method for calculating percentages.
-We convert the percentage to a decimal and then multiply it by the whole number.
+This is arguably the most straightforward method.
+We convert the percentage to its decimal equivalent and then multiply it by the total value.

 Steps: